fzakaria/fzakaria.com/_posts/2026-09-11-a-nix-store-is-three-functions.md

 ```

 > **Note**
-> We have to use `bwrap` to run the binary because `./npmstore` is a _chroot store_ and all the
+> We have to use `bwrap` to run the binary because `./npmstore` is a _chroot store_ and all the paths
 > are still under `/nix/store`.
 If we had [relocatable binaries]({% post_url 2026-06-21-nix-needs-relocatable-binaries %}) we could run it directly.
 {: .alert .alert-note }

 That is Nix fetching the complete closure from npm and running it. 🤯
 We can distribute Nix packages to non-Nix users, let the infection spread!

-As an added bonus, similar to Nixpkg and NixOS we can get nice "channel" semantics by using npm's dist-tags.
+As an added bonus, similar to Nixpkgs and NixOS we can get nice "channel" semantics by using npm's dist-tags.
 The `latest` tag is mutable and points to the latest version, while each version is immutable and points to a specific store path.

 ```console
 $ npm dist-tag add @fzakaria/hello-nix-cache@1.0.5 staging
 $ npm dist-tag add @fzakaria/hello-nix-cache@1.0.4 production
 ```

-The major downside of this approach is that npm ahs no incremental publishing.
+The major downside of this approach is that npm has no incremental publishing.
 Every version is a whole tarball, so fifty closures sharing glibc upload glibc fifty times.

 We _could_ fix that by publishing each store path as a separate package, and then having a small index package that points at them.
 Each store path would then be uploaded exactly once.